Edible Bowl

 Project Details: A 12-week professional project focused on designing the patient experience for an at-home Pap smear and HPV test kit

-Teal Health and our team have designed a at-home HPV test kit, allowing individuals to conduct the test in the privacy of their own homes.
-This kit simplifies a complex process, making it easy to use.
+Traditionally, getting an HPV test meant a pap smear at the hospital, which can be uncomfortable, time-consuming, and costly without insurance.
+Teal Health and our team have designed an at-home HPV test kit, allowing individuals to conduct the test in the privacy of their own homes.
+This kit simplifies a complex process, prioritizing the patient's experience.
+This shift led to a complete rethinking of at-home HPV testing.
+Thanks to our design, Teal Health secured $8.8 million in seed funding from investors and was recently FDA-approved.

 Current pap smear test device for the HPV test